CorrelAid/kbtbr/README.md

 `kbtbr` is a wrapper for the [KoBoToolbox APIs](https://support.kobotoolbox.org/api.html).
-It focuses on API v2 but also makes use of v1 if required.
+It focuses on API v2 but also makes use of v1 if required (currently no dependencies on v1).
+`kbtbr` not only allows you to pull answers to your surveys directly into your R session but also lets you create and clone assets and import XLS forms straight from your R console.
+Finally, it provides flexible low-level functions to implement functionalities currently missing from the package yourself.

 # Installation